bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 ```

 I hope it's obvious that the main difference is that "semantic indentation" differentiates between macros with body forms and regular function/macro invocations.
-That makes it easy to visually tell the apart.
+That makes it easy to visually tell them apart.
 The "fixed indentation" approach, however, advocates ignoring those differences and indenting everything the same way.

 A different way to think about semantic indentation might be to compare it to syntax highlighting - normally different constructs in a programming language (e.g. special forms, built-in functions and user-defined functions), get highlighted
 differently, to reflect their semantics and to assist the reader in comprehending what they are dealing with.